(I may earn a small commission on the products linked to in this post.)

 If you had asked me “where do dust mites live” a few years ago, I wouldn’t have known the answer.
 I had never heard of dust mites until I was diagnosed with allergies.

 I quickly learned where dust mites lived and I was shocked at the answer.

 There are plenty of reasons you should know about dust mites.
 The main reason is that they live in close proximity to us.
 Yes, we share our homes with them!

 But they can also cause health issues for our family in the form of respiratory and skin issues.
 People often experience symptoms and don’t understand the cause – this is what happened to me for 15 years.

 In this article, we’ll look at the 5 most common places dust mites live and I’ll share a few ideas to make your home less inviting.

 The quick answer: Dust mites live primarily in our mattresses, pillows, carpets, couches, closets.
 They prefer dark and damp places.
 The more dust we have in our homes, the more it will attract dust mites.
 Dust mites don’t like hard and dry surfaces (hard flooring) or places without moisture.

 Also known as house mites or bed mites, and not to be confused with bed bugs (a larger, visible insect that bites), dust mites are a big part of our lives.

-They’re microscopic and aren’t visible with the naked eye but they carry out an important ecological task of breaking down our waste, dead skin.
+They’re microscopic and they aren’t visible with the naked eye, but they carry out an important ecological task of breaking down our waste, dead skin.
 Unbeknownst to most of us, dust mites go about their business each and every day in the most obvious places.

 Living Preferences For Dust Mites